Administrative Procedure 240

 - provision of crisis counselling to those students in personal difficulty; and

-- development of partnerships with parents, individuals, and agencies in the community in support and assistance of the guidance and counselling programs as referenced in the Guidance and Counselling Handbook (Appendix 240-A).
+- development of partnerships with parents, individuals and agencies in the community to support and assist the guidance and counselling programs as referenced in the Guidance and Counselling Handbook (Appendix 240-A).

 Freedom of Information and Protection of Privacy Act